-MPO staff will continue to work with VDOT, DRPT, City and County staff to identify appropriate funding sources for regional priority projects.
-MPO staff will coordinate with localities and VDOT to identify potential SMART SCALE projects and support engagement needed to prepare those projects for Round 6 applications.
+MPO staff will continue to work with VDOT, DRPT, and City and County staff to identify appropriate funding sources for regional priority projects.
+MPO staff will coordinate with localities and VDOT to identify potential SMART SCALE projects and support engagement needed to prepare those projects for Round 7 applications (2026).

-- Provide regular updates to the MPO committees regarding the process of developing SMART SCALE applications for Round 6; - Support application development through coordination with VDOT pipeline projects and evaluation of previously identified high-priority projects that remain unfunded; - Hold a regional meeting to coordinate SMART SCALE project submittals from the member localities and MPO;
+- Provide regular updates to the MPO committees regarding the process of developing SMART SCALE applications for Round 7; - Support application development through coordination with VDOT pipeline projects and evaluation of previously identified high-priority projects that remain unfunded;